jz-clouddna/teched2025-XP264/exercises/ex1/README.md

 - There is a single subcription in each BTP tenant
 - All students users have same level of access in all the BTP consumer tenants.
 - However, the access to the subscribed app is SSO-ringfenced...
-- That means students can retrieve and consume the subsciption in whatever tenant they like with their own user login
+- That means students can retrieve and consume the subsciption in whatever tenant they like with their own user login.
+- All the subsciption can be accessed by the provider admin from the subscription dashboard...

 ## Summary